iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

     cp ~/Documents/project/cocos2d-x-2.1.4/samples/Cpp/HelloCpp/Classes/AppMacros.h ~/Documents/project/cocos2d-x-2.1.4/projects/Parkour/Classes

-Drag AppMacros.h onto the **Classes** folder in Xcode project.
+Drag AppMacros.h into the **Classes** folder in Xcode project.
 In the pop-up dialog, make sure that **Add to targets** is checked, then click Finish.

 Open AppDelegate.cpp, include AppMacros.h at the top of the file.